Matrix completion with column manipulation: Near-optimal sample-robustness-rank tradeoffs: Introduction

 \section{Introduction}

-Recent work in low-rank matrix completion \cite{candes2009exact, gross2009anybasis, keshavan2009matrixafew} has demonstrated the following remarkable fact: Given a $p \times n$ matrix of rank $r$ satisfying some technical assumptions (namely, incoherence -- we discuss this in detail below), if its entries are sampled uniformly at random, then with high probability, the solution to a convex and in particular tractable optimization problem yields exact reconstruction of the matrix, when only $O((n+p)r \log^2(n+p))$ entries are sampled.
+Previous work in low-rank matrix completion~\cite{candes2009exact,candes2010NearOptimalMC,gross2009anybasis,chen2013incoherence_arxiv} has demonstrated the following remarkable fact: given a $m\times n$ matrix of rank $r$, if its entries are sampled uniformly at random, then with high probability, the solution to a convex and in particular tractable optimization problem yields exact reconstruction of the matrix when only $O((m+n)r\log(m+n))$ entries are sampled.

-Yet as our simulations demonstrate, if even a single column of this matrix is corrupted, the output of these algorithms can be arbitrarily skewed from the true matrix.
-Partial observation makes {\it a priori} identification of corrupted column vs good column, a challenging task.
+Yet as our simulations demonstrate, if even a few columns of this matrix are corrupted, the output of these algorithms can be arbitrarily skewed from the true matrix.
 This problem is particularly relevant in so-called collaborative filtering, or recommender systems.
-Here, based on only partial observation of users' preferences, one tries to give accurate predictions for their unrevealed preferences.
-It is also well known and well-documented \cite{lam2004shilling, van2010manipulation} that such recommender systems are susceptible to manipulation.
-It is thus of interest to develop efficiently scalable algorithms that can successfully predict preferences of the honest users, while identifying the manipulators.
+Here, based on only partial observation of users' preferences, one tries to obtain accurate predictions for their unrevealed preferences.
+It is well known and well documented~\cite{lam2004shilling,van2010manipulation} that such recommender systems are susceptible to manipulation by malicious users who can calibrate \emph{all} their inputs adversarially.
+It is of great interest to develop efficiently scalable algorithms that can successfully predict preferences of the honest users based on the corrupted and partially observed data, while identifying the manipulators.

+The presence of partial observation and potentially adversarial input makes \textit{a priori} identification of corrupted column versus good column a challenging task.
+For example, a simple method that works fairly well under full observation and purely random corruption, is to use the correlation between the columns.
+Since the authentic columns of a low-rank matrix are linearly correlated, under suitable conditions they can be identified as those which have a high correlation with many other columns.
+However, when partial observations are present, this method fails since it is not immediately clear even how to compute the correlation---most pairs of columns do not share an observed coordinate---let alone finding the corrupted columns which can disguise themselves to look like a partially observed authentic column.
+At first sight, it is unclear how to accomplish the two tasks simultaneously: completing unobserved entries, and identifying corrupted columns.\\